siteorigin/siteorigin-panels/readme.txt

 Yes, provided your theme is licensed under GPL or a compatible license.
 If you're publishing your theme on ThemeForest, you must select the GPL license instead of their regular license.

-Page Builder is actively developed and updated, so generally I'd recommend that you have your users install the actual plugin so they can receive updates.
+Page Builder is actively developed and updated, so generally I'd recommend that you have your users install the original plugin so they can receive updates.
 You can try [TGM Plugin Activation](http://tgmpluginactivation.com/).

 = Will plugin X work with Page Builder? =